CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-1-Getting-Started-with-the-Environment.md

 In this exercise, You will create the ASC default policy in security policy under  Securiy Center.

-1. From Azure Portal, Search for scurity center and select it.
+1. From Azure Portal, Search for security center and select it.

 1. Now after opening Security center, from left side menu select security policy and select you subscription,